htinaunglu/UNET-Image-Segmentation/README.md

 Use AWS Sagemaker to train the model built with U-Net algorithm/architecture that can perform image segmentation on Carvana Dataset from Kaggle Competition.

 ## Project Set Up and Installation
 Enter AWS through the gateway and create a Sagemaker notebook instance of your choice, `ml.t2.medium` is a sweet spot for this project as we will not use the GPU in the notebook and will use the Sagemaker Container to train the model.
-Wait for the instance to launch and then create a jupyter notebook with `conda_pytorch_latest_p36` kernel, this comes preinstalled with the needed modules we will use along the project.
+Wait for the instance to launch and then create a jupyter notebook with `conda_pytorch_latest_p36` kernel, this comes preinstalled with the needed modules related to pytorch we will use along the project.
 Set up your sagemaker roles and regions.

 ## Dataset
 We use the **Carvana Dataset** from Kaggle Competition to use as data for the model training job.
 To get the Dataset.
 Register or Login to your Kaggle account, create new api in the user setting and get the api key and put it in the root of your sagemaker environment root location.